-6 Secrets That Canadian Car Dealers Don’t Want You to Know
+6 Secrets that Canadian Car Dealers Don’t Want You to Know

-Going to a car dealership is a lot like walking through a mine field.
+Going to a car dealership is a lot like walking through a minefield.
 You’ve got to know where all the bombs are buried so you can walk out alive.
 The car buying process is laid out to extract the maximum amount of money from a consumer.
 To help you avoid the mines, here are some of the top secrets that car dealers don’t want you to know.

 Importing a car into Canada takes a little energy but can result in big savings.
 By importing a car from the U.S. you can save 20-30% off the price of a new vehicle.
 Incidentally, that’s about the same percent a new car depreciates when you drive off the lot.
 So another way to think about it is you are completely wiping out that depreciation.